fjuhec/blender/doc/python_api/rst/bge.logic.rst

    If False, the render is skipped and another logic frame starts immediately.

    .. note::

-      GPU VSync no longer limits the number of frame per second when render is off, but the 'Use Frame Rate' option still regulates the fps.
-To run as many frames as possible, untick this option (Render Properties, System panel)
+      GPU VSync no longer limits the number of frame per second when render is off, but the *Use Frame Rate* option still regulates the fps.
+To run as many frames as possible, untick this option (Render Properties, System panel).

    :arg render: the render flag
    :type render: bool